Flutterwave/iOS-v3/README.md

    config.email = "user@flw.com" // This is the email address of the customer.
-   config.isStaging = false // Set this to true to collect payment in the test environment and false for the live environment. config.phoneNumber = "077883***1" //This is the customer's Phone number. config.transcationRef = "IOS TEXT" // This is a unique reference, specific to the particular transaction being carried out.
-It is automatically generated for each transaction when not provided by the merchant. config.firstName = "Yemi" // This is the customers first name. config.lastName = "Desola" //This is the customers last name. config.meta = [["metaname":"sdk", "metavalue":"ios"]] //This is used to include additional payment information. config.narration = "simplifying payments for endless possibilities" config.publicKey = "[PUB_KEY]" //Your Public key. config.encryptionKey = "[ENCRYPTION_KEY]" //Your Encryption key.
+   config.isStaging = false // Set this to true to collect payment in the test environment and false for the live environment. config.phoneNumber = "077883***1" //This is the customer's Phone number. config. transactionRef = "IOS TEXT" // This is a unique reference, specific to the particular transaction being carried out.
+It is automatically generated for each transaction when not provided by the merchant. config.firstName = "Yemi" // This is the customers first name. config.lastName = "Desola" //This is the customers last name. config.meta = [["metaname": "sdk", "metavalue": "ios"]] //This is used to include additional payment information. config.narration = "simplifying payments for endless possibilities" config.publicKey = "[PUB_KEY]" //Your Public key. config.encryptionKey = "[ENCRYPTION_KEY]" //Your Encryption key.